nicknettleton/Cognitive-Capacity-Prediction/data_sheet.md

 From an AI perspective, it could be used in many ways to explore complex, evolving patterns of health, social determinants and aging, and potentially to forecast future trends too.
 Through the harmonized data shared by the Gateway to Global Aging Data project, data might be aggregated globally to build a richer and more comprehensive dataset for prediction and also to compare health based on geographical and societal factors.

 From an ethical perspective, part of the purpose of social determinants data is to understand the interplay of societal factors and health equity, and improve health equity for those who need it most.
 This topic is covered in depth by the WHO at https://www.who.int/health-topics/social-determinants-of-health.
 However, all data contains bias.
-For example, in the data subset I have used for this model, there are roughly 44% more samples for females than males, which introduces a risk of unfair analysis based on gender.
-Meanwhile, due normal distribution of cognitive capacity, there are far fewer samples for those with very low and very high scores than those around the mean, which impacts our ability to make accurate preditions for those individuals.
-This makes it challenging to accurately identify those with the highest risk early based on social determinants alone.
+I have detailed above some key areas of bias that I have identified in the data, which need to be borne in mind when using it.

 It is important to note that this is not a clinical dataset.
 It does not factor in medical data.
 It is perfectly possible to have social determinants predictive of a certain cognitive capacity, while actually having something very different.
 Intuitively, this makes sense, and is in fact a desirable objective: in an ideal world, non-medical factors would have little to no influence on our health.